New Faculty: Bin Li

 URI Assistant Professor Bin Li feels right at home at URI, despite growing up and completing his Bachelor’s and Master’s Degrees more than 7,800 miles away in Xiamen, China.

-“Xiamen University, where I studied, is very close to a beautiful beach and like many of the URI building that surround the Quad, their oldest buildings were also made of stone,” said Li.
+“Xiamen University, where I studied, is very close to a beautiful beach and like many of the URI buildings that surround the Quad, their oldest buildings were also made of stone,” said Li.

 Of course, architecture and proximity to the coast weren’t the only reasons why Li decided to join the URI faculty in August 2016.